-12. To deal with all matters relating to the management, operation of the CCTV system.
-13. To deal with all matters relating to the management and running of the Council's car parks with the exception of setting charges.
-14. To publish and serve notices with respect to the provisions of Section 115G of the Highways Act 1980 15 To be authorised to implement the Council's duties in relation to Part IIA of the Environmental Protection Act 1990 15.
-All environmental and cleansing issues under any relevant statutory provision contained within The Environmental Protection Act 1990 and all relevant regulations made under that act, including where appropriate to serve notices under Section 80 of the EPA 1990.
-16. All relevant issues under statutory provisions contained in the Environment Act 1995, in so far as Burnley is the enforcing authority as detailed in Parts 1 and 2 of the Act.
-17. All environmental and cleansing issues under any relevant statutory provision contained within The Clean Neighbourhoods and Environment Act 2005 and all relevant regulations made under that act.
-18. All structural and drainage issues, and issues relating to accumulations under any relevant statutory provision contained in the Building Act 1984,the Public Health Act 1961 and the Local Government (Miscellaneous Provisions) Act 1976.
-19. All Public Health Issues under any relevant statutory provision contained in the Public Health Act 1936 20.
-All Pest Control issues under any relevant statutory provision contained in the Prevention of Damage by Pests Act 1949.
-21. All issues relevant to dogs contained in the Control of Dogs Order 1992, The Dangerous Dogs Act 1991 and Anti-Social Behaviour, Crime and Policing Act 2014.
-22. All issues relating to abandoned vehicles under any relevant statutory provision contained in the Refuse Disposal (Amenity) Act 1978 and ancillary regulations.
-23. All issues relating to emergency powers under any relevant statutory provision contained in the Local Government (Miscellaneous Provisions) Act 1982 and 2003 24.
-To be authorised to take legal action on Anti- Social Behaviour, relating to the Crime and Disorder Act 1989, the Anti- Social Behaviour Act 2003, and the Anti- Social Behaviour, Crime and Policing Act 2014.
+To deal with all matters relating to the management, operation of the CCTV system.
+To deal with all matters relating to the management and running of the Council's car parks with the exception of setting charges.
+To publish and serve notices with respect to the provisions of Section 115G of the Highways Act 1980 To be authorised to implement the Council's duties in relation to Part IIA of the Environmental Protection Act 1990 All environmental and cleansing issues under any relevant statutory provision contained within The Environmental Protection Act 1990 and all relevant regulations made under that act, including where appropriate to serve notices under Section 80 of the EPA 1990.
+All relevant issues under statutory provisions contained in the Environment Act 1995, in so far as Burnley is the enforcing authority as detailed in Parts 1 and 2 of the Act.
+All environmental and cleansing issues under any relevant statutory provision contained within The Clean Neighbourhoods and Environment Act 2005 and all relevant regulations made under that act.
+All structural and drainage issues, and issues relating to accumulations under any relevant statutory provision contained in the Building Act 1984,the Public Health Act 1961 and the Local Government (Miscellaneous Provisions) Act 1976.
+All Public Health Issues under any relevant statutory provision contained in the Public Health Act 1936 All Pest Control issues under any relevant statutory provision contained in the Prevention of Damage by Pests Act 1949.
+All issues relevant to dogs contained in the Control of' Dogs Order 1992, The Dangerous Dogs Act 1991and Anti-Social Behaviour, Crime and Policing Act 2014.
+All issues relating to abandoned vehicles under any relevant statutory provision contained in the Refuse Disposal (Amenity) Act 1978 and ancillary regulations.
+All issues relating to emergency powers under any relevant statutory provision contained in the Local Government (Miscellaneous Provisions) Act 1982 and 2003 To be authorised to take legal action on Anti- Social Behaviour, relating to the Crime and Disorder Act 1989, the Anti- Social Behaviour Act 2003, and the Anti- Social Behaviour, Crime and Policing Act 2014.

-egation to the Head of Legal and Democratic Services / Head of Housing & elopment Control/Strategic Head of Economy and Growth / Head of Streetscene and id of Green Spaces & Amenities to appoint any appropriate qualified Officer of their vice Units as an authorised Officer where any enactment requires a function of the uncil or a matter ancillary to it be discharged by an authorised Officer, and to norise where appropriate such an Officer to seek any warrant to enter or inspect mises in connection therewith /IRONMENT elevant issues under statutory provisions contained within The Refuse Disposal enity) Act 1978 - The whole Act elevant issues under statutory provisions contained within The Local Government scellaneous Provisions) Act 1976 - in so far as Burnley Borough Council is the proving authority as detailed in Section 35 of Part 1 of the Act (Private Sewer)
+25. To request Lancashire County Council, as Highway Authority, to make applications to a magistrates' court to make an order to stop up or, as the case may be, divert such highways within or adjacent to areas where clearance activity has taken place as necessary to meet the requirements for the planned and/or proposed after use of the site in accordance with sections 116 and 117 of the Highways Act 1980 and all other enabling legislation, and to approach all statutory undertakers to remove or decommission all equipment in advance of the said highways being closed or diverted or to arrange easements where appropriate.
+26. Delegation to the Head of Legal and Democratic Services / Head of Housing & Development Control/Strategic Head of Economy and Growth / Head of Streetscene and Head of Green Spaces & Amenities to appoint any appropriate qualified Officer of their Service Units as an authorised Officer where any enactment requires a function of the Council or a matter ancillary to it be discharged by an authorised Officer, and to authorise where appropriate such an Officer to seek any warrant to enter or inspect premises in connection therewith 27.
+ENVIRONMENT All relevant issues under statutory provisions contained within The Refuse Disposal (Amenity) Act 1978 - The whole Act 28.
+All relevant issues under statutory provisions contained within The Local Government (Miscellaneous Provisions) Act 1976 - in so far as Burnley Borough Council is the enforcing authority as detailed in Section 35 of Part 1 of the Act (Private Sewer)